-Roc Gas and Condensate (WA-437-P) (Carnarvon 20%, Quadrant Energy is the Operator)
+Dorado and Roc (WA-437-P) (Carnarvon 20%, Quadrant Energy is the Operator)

-Gas and condensate were discovered in the Caley interval of the Roc structure with the drilling of the Roc-1 well and confirmed with the Roc-2 well.
-In addition, in October 2016, a successful flow test was completed in the Roc-2 well.
+The gas and condensate discoveries within the Caley Member in the Roc-1 and Roc-2 wells confirm the hydrocarbon bearing nature of this interval.
+Furthermore, the successful flow test in the Roc-2 well in October 2016 proved that the reservoir in the Caley interval is of high quality.

 The flow test achieved a peak flow rate of 55 million scf/day and 3,000 barrels of condensate per day, which is equal to approximately 11,500 barrels of oil equivalent per day.
 These rates were achieved through an approximate 1 $\frac{1}{2}$ " choke and were equipment constrained flow rates; meaning the well flowed at the maximum rate possible with the equipment being used.